Wolfpac

-Wolfpac (stylized as WOLFPAC) is an American rap rock group formed in 1997 by former Bloodhound Gang member and co-founder Daddy Long Legs.
-The group's musical style fuses hip hop beats and metal samples.
+Wolfpac (stylized as WOLFPAC) is an American rap rock group formed in 1997 by Michael Bowe, who uses the stage name Daddy Long Legs.
+He founded Wolfpac after departing Bloodhound Gang.
+Wolfpac musical style fuses hip hop beats and metal samples.
 Its lyrical style draws from horrorcore, focusing on subjects such as resurrection, revenge, necrophilia, and standing up for one's own beliefs.
 The group's live performances from time to time include a DJ, guitar player and strippers.